francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

 - Data ingestion modules for text, PDF, video, and image resources updated with enhanced content extraction and metadata handling
 - Initial implementation of indexing functionality with index_manager.py
-- Updated run.py to integrate ingestion modules and build an index for search functionality
+- Updated run.py to integrate ingestion modules and build an index for search functionality, now also ingesting resources directly from the `resources/` directory if subdirectories are empty
-- Refined requirements.txt with dependencies for data processing, text, PDF, video, and image handling
+- Refined requirements.txt with dependencies for data processing, text, PDF, video, and image handling, replacing `whisper` with `vosk`
+- Successfully resolved dependency issues and import errors, allowing `run.py` to execute without errors
+- Created `ResourceIngestor` class to manage ingestion of various resource types

 ## What's Left to Build

 - Completion of indexing module for efficient resource retrieval using index_manager.py
+- Verification that resources are now being ingested correctly with the updated `run.py`
 - Adaptive prompt engine for user knowledge assessment and content generation
 - Integration of search, retrieval, and content generation components
 - User interface for interactive, adaptive learning experience